tinloof/sanity-kit/packages/sanity-studio/README.md

 import {sectionsBodyArraySchema} from "@tinloof/sanity-studio";

 const field = await sectionsBodyArraySchema({
-  options: {
   previewImage: (type) => `/custom/path/${type.replace("section.", "")}.jpg`,
-  },
 });
 ```

 ##### Parameters

 - `props.sections` - Optional array of section schemas.
 When provided, the function returns synchronously.
 When omitted, it returns a Promise that imports sections dynamically.
-- `props.options.previewImage` - Configuration for section preview images in the insert menu.
-Can be a function, config object, or undefined for default behavior.
+- `props.previewImage` - Function to generate preview image URLs for sections in the insert menu.
+Takes the section type as a parameter and returns the image URL.

 The field includes: